-c) Unclaimed financial assets reunification: The Authority was able to segment data using available unique primary identifiers e.g., ID/Passport Numbers; reviewed payment period downwards to seven (7) days; implemented different modes of payments through banks, SACCOS, mobile money, and cheques; provided a dedicated customer service desk; among others.
+SACCOs, mobile money, and cheques; provided a dedicated customer service desk; among others.
 The Authority also held awareness and education forums with claimants; established partnerships and collaboration with key service providers such as Huduma Kenya Secretariat (HKS), and with the Ministry of Interior and Co-ordination, among others.
-However, the rate of reunification (of cash and non-cash assets) is still less than 5% of Trust Fund value.
-It was recorded at 2.7% at midpoint and 3.7% at the end of the plan period - for all assets and at 5.7% for cash assets.
+However, the rate of re-unification (of cash and noncash assets) is still less than 5% of Trust Fund value.
+It was recorded at 2.7% at mid-point and 3.7% at the end of the plan period - for all assets and at 5.7% for cash assets.